-Café Osiris was established exactly 20 years ago, in 1994, in the presence of George Soros, and was initially a sister institution for The Soros Foundation’s established academic bookshop the Aperto libro.
-For 20 years already the crossing of Lāčplēša street and Barona street has been looked over by the Eye of Osiris, located on the building’s rounded corner above the café’s entrance.
+Café Osiris was established in 1994, in the presence of George Soros, and was initially a sister institution for The Soros Foundation’s established academic bookshop the Aperto libro.
+For many years already the crossing of Lāčplēša street and Barona street has been looked over by the Eye of Osiris, located on the building’s rounded corner above the café’s entrance.
 This eye has also been a witness to what has happened behind this door – powerful brainstorming and births of some ambitious ideas.
 Some of them have been brought to life, some of them linger halfway and some of them have remained right there at the tables – in coffee grounds or in the last drop of vine.

 However, no doubt that during its two-decade existence, Café Osiris has been the birthplace of many successful collaborations, the results of which have echoed in Riga’s cultural life and elsewhere.
 New acquaintances and old friends have met here – Café Osiris is a place where most of the customers – politicians, artists, musicians, entrepreneurs and actors – know each other.
 It is a place where intellectual conversations alter with the most frenetic talks “outside the box” during late bohemian dinners.
 Those, who have visited the café once, return again and again, and become closer with Riga’s social life’s elite.